9-Ingredient Vegan Lentil Loaf that even meat-eaters love! (Gluten free + Nut Free!)

 Overview: how to make an easy vegan lentil loaf:

-Now onto making your hummus lentil loaf.
+Now onto making your vegan lentil loaf.
 The whole process takes just 15 minutes to prep start to finish.
 Then you’ll bake!

-- Use a food processor to pulse the lentils, hummus, and oat flour together until it becomes a thick “batter,” then set that aside.
+- Use a food processor to pulse the lentils, soy sauce, ketchup, and oat flour together until it becomes a thick “batter,” then set that aside.

-- Next, sauté the onions, carrots and herbs together in a pan with the olive or coconut oil.
+- Next, sauté the garlic, onions, celery, and carrots with the herbs together in a pan with the olive or coconut oil.

 - Place the lentil loaf batter into a loaf pan, top with a little extra marinara, and bake!

 That’s it!
-And what’s yielded is the most aromatic, delicious, and jaw dropping hummus lentil loaf.
+And what’s yielded is the most aromatic, delicious, and jaw dropping lentil loaf.

 I’m not kidding you.
 My jaw was on the floor when I first tried a bite.
 I went through multiple recipe tests of this just so that we could continue having it for lunch and dinner haha!